boot-clj/boot-cljs/README.md

 * Provides a mechanism by which multiple multiple JS applications can be compiled in the same project.

+* Uses ClojureScript API and should work with any ClojureScript version newer than `1.7.28`. **You need to add ClojureScript dependency to your project.**

 ## Try It

 In a terminal do: